 Asdrubal Cabrera, who had greeted his former teammate deGrom in the first with one of those ringing doubles, came through off Sewald, too, singling Turner to third.
 Rendon, the heart of any order, beat Paul with a single to left, bringing in Trea.
 It was 10-6.
 It was time for Sewald to go.

 Luis Avilán was called on for the express purpose of retiring Soto, who isn’t old enough to clearly remember Brian Jordan.
-Juan will turn 21 on Christmas Day.
+Juan will turn 21 two months prior to Christmas Day.
 On Tuesday night, he stuffed his stocking with a single to right, loading the bases and ending Luis’s evening.
 The next batter for Washington would be Ryan Zimmerman, a part of their organization since shortly after it migrated from Montreal in 2005.
 He’d be facing Edwin Diaz , about whom I came to a swift decision: if he got out of this, I’d pretend to forget everything Edwin did wrong prior to getting out of this.
 Diaz blew saves left, right and center back when we still thought of Seth Lugo as one on his setup guys.
 But there’d been much talk about the erstwhile Seattle saver having gotten his slider back.
 Phil Regan worked with him diligently.
 DeGrom offered a valuable tip.
 During the Cubs series, in the rainy game when I had a very good look at him from behind home plate , I saw the Mariner monster I’d heard so much about last winter.
 He really did seem to have his act reconvened.
 Diaz was gonna be fine.
 This was gonna be fine.
 It was still Mets 10 Nats 6.

 Except Zimmerman, David Wright’s good childhood friend (I wondered who the Captain was rooting for here if he was watching) doubled quite convincingly.
 Asdrubal scored.
 Anthony scored.
 Juan was on third.
 We see the Nats enough to be on a first-name basis with them.
 We were hoping to address them personally in early October in that Wild Card Game.
 That was a ways off, but at the very least, we had an appointment to try and sweep them Wednesday.
 That framework was in the bag at 10-4, good buddy.
 It still seemed reasonably certain at 10-6.
 But now it was 10-8, Nationals were on second and third and Suzuki was due up.